 Sossusvlei Desert Lodge: In the heart of the Namib Rand Reserve, perched on a rocky escarpment, an extraordinary haven of luxury and refinement.

-An austere and wild region, with tormented landscapes, one of the last territories on the continent where zebras, oryx, giraffes, and black rhinoceros live outside the boundaries of a national park.
+Damaraland is an austere and wild region, with tormented landscapes, one of the last territories on the continent where zebras, oryx, giraffes, and black rhinoceros live outside the boundaries of a national park.
 You'll also discover some of the oldest rock carvings in southern Africa.

 Doro Nawas: A pleasant lodge, ideally located for the best chance of observing the desert's elephants.